 One noticeable side effect of aging is how your body reacts to the food you eat.
 After the age of 50, the levels of ghrelin and leptin fluctuate, making you hungrier and less full when you diet.
 With that said, here are some foods that should be prioritized at this age.

 Calcium is an essential nutrient for your body.
-It helps keep your bones healthy and strong, prevents bone diseases like osteoporosis, reduces the risk of kidney stones, among many other benefits (5).
+It helps keep your bones healthy and strong, prevents bone diseases like osteoporosis, reduces the risk of some types of kidney stones, among many other benefits (5).
 Milk and cheese are great sources of calcium with one cup containing around 284 mg-920 mg depending on the type of milk or cheese you choose to have.
 Other foods rich in calcium are:

 - Mozzarella cheese